 Living paycheck to paycheck is an accurate term for describing an individual with insufficient funds who would otherwise be unable to fulfill all financial commitments if unemployed.
 Those living paycheck to paycheck mainly devote their monthly incomes to daily expenses.
 However, living paycheck to paycheck can also mean living on less than adequate savings and also refer to individuals in greater financial risk than those who have more savings.
 This is because a person who is living on lesser savings when abruptly unemployed would still be relying on his savings for the remainder of the period of his employment.

-A person who lives paycheck to paycheck has the difficult task of managing his expenses carefully.
-The savings could be used to meet emergency expenses such as medical bills or even repaying some debts.
+A person who lives paycheck to paycheck has the difficult task of managing his expenses carefully as confirmed by Debt Busters The savings could be used to meet emergency expenses such as medical bills or even repaying some debts.
 Or, it can be used to reduce other expenses such as grocery expenses or take a holiday.
 More importantly, those living paycheck to paycheck must ensure that their after-tax income covers at least the basic expenses, leaving at least some savings.
 This can be done by increasing the amount of working time and decreasing the non-essential expenses like television, internet, telephone, etc.

 Among U.S. adults, 35% of those living paycheck to paycheck are actually retired.
 Thus, their retirement savings have enabled them to be able to live comfortably despite having to earn their retirement pensions.
 Most of these retirees are not only living on lesser income but also endow with extra expenses such as insurance, taxes, hospitalization and health care, leaving little or none to their pension.